brotkrueml/typo3-feed-generator/Documentation/API/Interfaces/FeedInterface.rst

 .. php:interface:: FeedInterface

+   Interface for a feed.

    .. php:method:: getId()

       Get a unique identifier associated with this feed.
-For Atom 1.0 this is an atom:id element, whereas for RSS 2.0 it is added as a guid element.
-These are optional so long as a link is added; i.e. if no identifier is provided, the link is used.
+Used in Atom only.

       :returntype: string